tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 label
 : The label associated with the SNI encryption key.

+offered_groups
+: The list of named groups offered by the SNI encryption key, in the order they were offered.

 suite
 : The cipher suite used to encrypt the SNI.